-Emergency Medical Responder training is a 54 contact hour course.
-It prepares participates to administer out-of-hospital emergency medical care and may be appropriate for people working, or looking to work, as a:
+Emergency Medical Responder training is a 54-contact-hour course.
+It prepares participants to administer out-of-hospital emergency medical care and may be appropriate for people working, or looking to work, as a:

 - Ski Patroller

 For more information, contact Rob McGraw at [email protected].